 Combwich Wharf Development

 HOCHTIEF is refurbishing the existing wharf at Combwich, which will be used to bring in very large loads during construction of the new Hinkley Point C nuclear power station.
-Our scope of works includes an initial Early Contractor Involvement (ECI) and site investigation phase (Phase 1), followed by construction works to renovate the existing wharf (Phase 2).
+Having completed an initial ECI stage, followed by site investigation and enabling works (Stages 1 and 1a), we are now carrying out construction works to renovate the existing wharf (Stage 2).